lukePeavey/SplitType/README.md

 #### Parameters
 ##### elements

 The elements that will be targeted by a SplitType call.
 WARNING Any nested HTML tags inside the elements will be stripped when text is split.
+The elements can be passed in in any of the following ways:
 + Single DOM element
 + Nodelist
 + jQuery/Zepto object